 14 ft.
 4 in. x 9 ft. x 13 ft.
 8 in.
 (436.9 x 274.3 x 416.6 cm)

 Gift of Sherry and Joel Mallin, The Horace W. Goldsmith Foundation, Vera G. List, Ann M. Hatch, and Steven and Nancy Oliver

-© Ursula von Rydingsvard, courtesy Galerie Lelong, New York
+© Ursula von Rydingsvard, courtesy Galerie Lelong & Co., New York.